You put in the miles, pushed your body to the limits, ran the race and missed your goal. What?? How did this happen?

-Distinguish yourself from every other runner by using the secret weapon of mental imagery.
-This week, you will identify all the situations that could derail your perfect race and prepare solutions for how to handle them.
+Distinguish yourself from other runners by using the secret weapon of mental imagery.
+This week, you will identify all of the situations that could derail your perfect race and prepare solutions for how to handle them.

 Focus: Finding your power words

-In week eight you will establish a mantra that is powerful enough to pull you through the most difficult moments of a race where you just want to back down or quit.
+In week eight, you will establish a mantra that is powerful enough to pull you through the most difficult moments of a race when you just want to back down or quit.